microtick/node-operations/README.md

 ACCOUNT-2.
 Register for the Microtick mainnet by following the instructions here: https://microtick.com/mainnet-genesis.html

 The first 20 public genesis accounts will be awarded 20000 stake tokens (TICK).
+After the first 20 slots are filled, validators will share a pool of 100000 tokens, with no single validator receiving more than 10000.

-## Step 3 Genesis Transaction - COMPLETE BY Sunday, July 19, 2020 11:00 pm UTC
+## Step 3 Genesis Transaction - COMPLETE BY Tuesday, July 28, 2020 11:00 pm UTC

 All validators should perform the following GENTX steps:

-GENTX-1. **VERY IMPORTANT** After midnight UTC Saturday night, ensure sure you have the final genesis.json with all the starting account balances:
+GENTX-1. **VERY IMPORTANT** After midnight UTC on Friday, July 24 and before Tuesday, July 28, 2020 11:00 pm UTC, ensure sure you have the final genesis.json with all the starting account balances:

 ```
 $ git clone https://gitlab.com/microtick/validator.git
 $ cd validator
-$ git checkout testnet-rc7
+$ git checkout mainnet
 $ git pull
 ```